 Nearly every town in the UK has a Cricket Club (CC).
 This may seem like an exaggeration, but there’s the Lutterworth Cricket Club, Oakham Cricket Club, Market Bosworth CC, Rothley Park Cricket Club, Loughborough Town Cricket Club, Market Harborough Cricket & Squash Club…well, you get the idea, right?
 So if you are an avid fan or enthusiast, you won’t run out of venues to play cricket.
 What is even better is that you can hire an executive chauffeur service that will ferry you from one venue to another.
 This will prove beneficial if you’re not familiar with the area.
 But even if you are a local, nothing beats arriving in style in a cricket club, especially at Edgbaston Cricket Ground.

 It is home to the Warwickshire Country Cricket Club and has been the venue for Twenty20 Internationals, One Day Internationals, and Test Matches.
-With a seating capacity of 25000, it is UK’s second largest cricket venue.
-It is also witness, to some of the greatest moments in the history of cricket, including Brian Lara’s score of 501 for Warwickshire during a game against Durham.
+With a seating capacity of 25000, it’s the UK’s second largest cricket venue.
+It’s also witness to some of the greatest moments in the history of cricket, including Brian Lara’s score of 501 for Warwickshire during a game against Durham.
 In first-class cricket, it was the highest score made by a batsman.

 Twenty 20 Internationals (T20I)

-This is one form of a cricket match that is played between the International Cricket Council’s (ICC) top two members, with each team facing 20 overs, and must abide by the rules of Twenty20 cricket.
+This is one form of a cricket match that is played between the International Cricket Council’s (ICC) top two members.
+With each team facing 20 overs and must abide by the rules of Twenty20 cricket.
 It is typically played in about 3 hours, with each inning lasting about 90 minutes maximum, with an interval of 20 minutes maximum.
-Last year’s T20 finals day in Edgbaston saw a record attendance of over 24,000.
-In fact, a temporary stand has to be erected to accommodate 850 more fans.
-This year’s NatWest T20 Blast Finals Day is expected to be just as huge and exciting.

 One Day Internationals (ODI)